lter/Deims7-8-Migration/data_search_module/README.md

 root/web/modules/custom/deims_data_search .... with the folder structure in this repo

+go to 'Extend' and turn on the module 'Deims Data Search'

+go to 'Configuration' -> 'Performance' -> 'clear all caches'

 ## Building the search page:

 Our search page has four filters: taxonomy-term 'core areas', taxonomy-term 'NTL Themes', Creator last name, full text keyword search